microsoft/pxt-arcadeshield/reference/image-type.md

 ## Transparency and overlap

-Let's see how transparency works with images.
+Let's see how transparency works with bitmaps.
 A `.` means that a pixel is transparent.
-Only the pixels with a color will show in an image and any pixels with color in an image below it will show through.
-So, to demonstrate, let's make two images that are the same size and put one that has some transparent pixels on top of one that doesn't.
+Only the pixels with a color will show in an bitmap and any pixels with color in an bitmap below it will show through.
+So, to demonstrate, let's make two bitmaps that are the same size and put one that has some transparent pixels on top of one that doesn't.

-Our first image is a green circle inside a 8 x 8 rectangle.
+Our first bitmap is a green circle inside a 8 x 8 rectangle.
 All of the pixels around the circle are transparent.

 ```typescript
 let greenBall = img`